Nazar-Pichak/BetterPhotos/README.md

 **Would you like to contribute ??? 🧑‍💻🧑‍💻🧑‍💻**

-Make changes to the code and open Pull Reauest.
+Make changes to the code and open Pull Request.